 Conclusion

 To summarize, oscillators generate continuous periodic waveforms when you apply a specific frequency.
-LC oscillator, particularly, is a harmonic oscillator or sinusoidal oscillator which generates high-frequency sine waves.
+LC oscillator, particularly, is a harmonic or sinusoidal oscillator that generates high-frequency sine waves.
 The waves are later applicable in radio frequency applications.
 In such cases, FETs or Bipolar transistors act as the transistor amplifier.
-And, you use them to build an amplifier stage.
+And you use them to build an amplifier stage.

-The article further elaborates the types of LC oscillators such as Clapp and Colpitts oscillator and their circuits.
+The article further elaborates on the types of LC oscillators, such as Clapp and Colpitts oscillator and their circuits.

-Undeniably, there is still more to LC oscillator technology than what we have highlighted today.
-Therefore, if you wish to air out your concerns and views, contact us.
+Undeniably, there is still more to LC oscillator technology than we have highlighted today.
+Therefore, contact us if you wish to air your concerns and views.
 We’ll be happy to help.